NFTSiblings/starlist-lootbox-smart-contract/readme.md

 This smart contract will facilitate the transfer of Lost Poets NFTs to ‘starlist’ members.

-Each wallet on the starlist is guaranteed either a page or a poet from the Lost Poets collection.
+Each wallet on the starlist (50 total) is guaranteed either a page or a poet from the Lost Poets collection.
 3 wallets will receive a poet NFT, and the remaining 47 will receive a page NFT.

-The wallets which will receive poets will be determined beforehand with a randomisation process.
+The wallets which will receive poets will be determined randomly beforehand.

 Users will be able to call a claim function on the smart contract to be automatically transferred their prize NFT.

 ## **Technical Description**

-First, a new wallet must be created, and all of the prize NFTs sent to this vault wallet (herein ‘vault’).
+First, a new wallet must be created, and all of the prize NFTs sent to this vault wallet.

 Collectors will call a single ‘claim’ function from our smart contract through a front-end interface which will be created to accompany this smart contract.